 Free Shipping & Hassle Free Returns.
-See our Spring Sale!
+See our Summer Sale!

 Rain chains are a beautiful and functional alternative to your homes traditional downspouts.
 Unlike a downspout, rain chains allows you to watch the cascading water through the cups or links with the soothing sound of flowing water.
 Cup styles tend to offer more of a tinkling sound than the link styles.
 Link styles can be hung in a single strand of chain links or in multiples for a unique look.

 The cup style concentrates the flow of water and during heavy rains will contain water more so than link styles.
 Both are functional and attractive with water flowing through them.
 Cup styles are easier to shorten or lengthen because the cups can easily be removed or added where the link style may require soldering.